soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/05-Suricata-Setup/01-Suricata-Setup.md

 Paste this & save it :- alert icmp any any -> any any (msg:"TEST ICMP ALERT"; sid:1000001; rev:1;)

+This test rule is a temporary pipeline validation rule.
+We disable it later.

 Make a folder :- mkdir C:\SOC_Project & Enter the folder :- cd C:\SOC_Project

 Create a python file :- notepad alert_monitor.py & paste the following code in it: